What is CMHC Mortgage Insurance?

-When you buy a home, your best results will come when you make it a point to make a 20% down payment.
-However, for some Canadians, that much of a down payment is prohibitive.
-So, what can you do if you can't make such a big down payment?
-If you are willing to pay extra for your mortgage, you can get special insurance to help lenders feel better about approving you for a loan with less than 20% down.
+When you buy a home, you’ll save money if you can afford to make a 20% down payment.
+However, for some Canadians, that much of a down payment is out of the question.
+Thankfully, there are options if you don’t have 20% to put down.
+If you are willing to pay extra for your mortgage, CMHC insurance will help lenders feel better about approving you for a loan with less than 20% down.

 How Does CMHC Insurance Work?